- John Appleby made bold predictions on HANA.

 “be willing to accept new insights.”

-Again Chris Eaton and Paul Vero stated what we can confirm, Appleby and Hasso and SAP for that matter do not have new insights on databases.
+Again Chris Eaton and Paul Vero stated what we could confirm, Appleby and Hasso and SAP, for that matter, do not have new insights on databases.
 First, neither Appleby nor Hasso knows their subject matter when it comes to databases, but secondly, both men are lying fire hydrants.

 Hasso then lies again by stating that he is writing this as a